jdeath/Opal_NuggetIce_ble/README.md

 # Opal_NuggetIce_ble
-Home Assistant BLE Integration for FirstBuild Opal Nugget Ice Maker Still working on adding switches to turn on/off light and icemaker.
-It might work for the GE Branded model, not sure
+Home Assistant BLE Integration for FirstBuild Opal Nugget Ice Maker.

+I am still working on adding switches to turn on/off light and icemaker.
+If you want switch capability, use the ESPHome code posted below.

+This might work for the GE Branded model, not sure.
+Mine is the OG FirstBuild version

 ### Installation Instructions
 - Add this repo into HACS